What is employee burnout?

 - Listen to employees: what’s working and what isn’t, and take action

 - Set clear goals, expectations, schedules, and balanced workloads, and prepare to be flexible

 - Support employees to do their best work, maybe automating tedious tasks

-- Model behaviour: don’t work through lunch or on vacation, or not take PTO, as this encourages employees to do the same
+- Model behavior: don’t work through lunch or on vacation, or not take PTO, as this encourages employees to do the same

-- Recognise early signs of employee stress and act on them by asking how employees are, their highs and lows, and how they can help make work easier
+- Recognize early signs of employee stress and act on them by asking how employees are, their highs and lows, and how they can help make work easier

 Make employee experience the best it can be

 “Choose a job you love and you’ll never have to do a day’s work in your life” so the saying goes, and employees who love their jobs tend not to be the ones who burn out.
 By creating the best employee experience, you help reduce the root causes of workplace burnout, as employees love working for your company.

 There are 10 golden rules for creating the best employee experience, and at every one of them, you can put in strategies to reduce burnout:

 - Job application: Keep it simple and let candidates know exactly what the role entails, so there are no stressful surprises